CyanAvatarStudios/MoteMancerExampleMods/README.md

 - Upload button appears in the Foundations menu (Launching through Steam is required)
 - First upload creates a new Workshop item
 - Subsequent uploads updates existing item
+- If you want to upload a library that other mods depend on.
+Use command line argument `-showModLibraries` and they will be uploadable from the foundations menu.

 ### Notes